 Want to learn how to use the CSS position: sticky property?

 In CSS, there are hundreds of properties that enable you to control the look and feel of your web page.
 One of the most commonly used is the CSS position property, which allows you to position page elements.
-Whether you’re building your site from scratch or using a framework like Bootstrap CSS, this property can make your life as a developer a lot easier.
+This property can make your life as a developer a lot easier.

 There are a variety of position types, including static, relative, fixed, absolute, and sticky positioning.
 In this post, we’ll explore the sticky position type so you can create sticky elements on your pages.